adamstac/adamstacoviak.com/_drafts/2019-05-06-french-press.md

 ## The Recipe

 Produces a single serving, 300 gram yeild.
 Double or triple if you're brewing more than a single serving.

+**Step 1:** Start by weighing out 20 grams of beans, then grind them to a coarse grind.

+**Step 2:** Heat a pot of water to 204 degrees (f).

+**Step 3:** Pour 40 grams of water to start the brew process with what is know as blooming the coffee.
+Bloom for 30-45 seconds bloom before the full immersion pour to brew.

+**Step 4:** Once the bloom is complete, slowly pour 280 grams of water, then gently stir for 30 seconds.

+**Step 5:** Sit back and wait for 3 minutes and 30 seconds for the brew to complete.
+End-to-end the brew process should be around 4 minutes and 30 seconds.

 - Weigh out 20 grams of good coffee.
 - Prepare your coffee as a medium grind and set aside.